euro-cordex/py-cordex/README.rst

 Features
 --------

-* Tools to manage Cordex grids as xarray datasets.
+* Tools to manage CORDEX grids as xarray datasets.
 * Includes coordinate transformations, bounds and vertices for CORDEX datasets.
 * Utitlities for cmorization to make the CORDEX ensembles more consistent.